 Zero Waste Ecosystem: The habitat must leave no trace and recycle as much waste as possible.

 The habitat features custom SUNBEAMsystem solar panels.
 They were specially designed to fit the habitat for the LUNARK expedition.
-They will provide them, energy enough to the whole habitat.
+They will provide them, energy enough for the whole habitat.
 In order to maximize the power of the solar panels, the habitat is also equipped with:

 – SMART LITHIUM Drive 1300Wh batteries